morgansec/dexlexa/README.md

 Note:  It is advisable to use something like logrotate to manage the dexlexa.log file

+### Dexcom trend values:
-Dexcom trend values found on the share2nightscout project https://github.com/nightscout/share2nightscout-bridge:
+found on the share2nightscout project https://github.com/nightscout/share2nightscout-bridge:

 - NONE: 0
 - DoubleUp: 1